miguelcobain/ember-cli-promises-polyfill/README.md

 ## Usage

 The addon will import the polyfill by default to your `vendor.js`.

+The polyfill essentially assigns `window.Promise = Ember.RSVP.Promise;`, if your target browser does not have `window.Promise` defined.

 Beginning with version 2.13 Ember CLI supports a [Targets](http://rwjblue.com/2017/04/21/ember-cli-targets/) feature, allowing you to specify the list of browsers your app should support like `last 1 Chrome versions` or `ie 11`.